Property (T) for groups graded by root systems: Introduction

 So far our discussion was limited to groups graded by classical root systems, but our definition of $\Phi$-grading makes sense for any finite subset $\Phi$.
-In this paper by a \emph{root system} we mean any finite subset of $\dbR^n$ symmetric about the origin, and Theorem~\ref{thm:main2} remains true for groups graded by any root system satisfying a minor technical condition (these will be called \emph{regular root systems}).
+In this paper by a \emph{root system} we mean any finite subset of $\R^n$ symmetric about the origin, and Theorem~\ref{thm:main2} remains true for groups graded by any root system satisfying a minor technical condition (these will be called \emph{regular root systems}).
 There are plenty of regular root systems, which are not classical, but there is no easy recipe for constructing interesting groups graded by them.
-What we know is that reductions can be used to obtain some exotic gradings on familiar groups -- for instance, the groups $\St_n(R)$ and $\EL_n(R)$ naturally graded by $A_{n-1}$ can also be strongly graded by $I_n$ (the two-dimensional root system whose elements join the origin with the vertices of a regular $n$-gon).
+What we know is that reductions can be used to obtain some exotic gradings on familiar groups -- for instance, the groups $\St_n(R)$ and $\EL_n(R)$ naturally graded by $A_{n-1}$ can also be strongly graded by certain two-dimensional root system $I_n$ (see the end of~\S~\ref{sec:reductions}).
 We believe that the analysis of this and other similar gradings can be used to construct new interesting groups, but we leave such an investigation for a later project.